academic-initiative/skillsbuild/watsonx/watsonx-ml-ds-lab.md

 2. Scroll to the **fail** column.
 3. Hover over **0** and **1** bars to see the frequency of each.
 The data set is considered to have a mild imbalance because there are fewer rows where the sensor failed (fail=0) than rows where the sensor didn’t fail (fail=1).

-Refer to the [Refining data](https://ibm.biz/BdGGxg) documentation topic to learn how to prepare the data set in the following ways using Data Refinery:
+Refer to the <a href="https://ibm.biz/BdGGxg" target="_blank">Refining data</a> documentation topic to learn how to prepare the data set in the following ways using Data Refinery:

 - Separate the categorical and numerical variables as well as the target.
 - Encode the categorical variables by converting them to category codes.